A trial of faith

 “From the first view of what was going on in Waco, it looked like a total destruction of First-Amendment rights.
 In the second view, you could see there was a destruction of Second-Amendment rights,” he said.
 “Basically, it was obvious from day one that something was gravely amiss in Waco.
 We were not being told the truth.
 There was cover-up, fraud, deceit.
 I sensed it immediately.”

 When the raid by the Bureau of Alcohol, Tobacco and Firearms received national attention, reports first indicated that David Koresh was a self-proclaimed Messiah who was sought for allegations of child abuse.
-But Spaulding heard ABC Radio report that federal authorities retracted that charge.
-(2)
+But Spaulding heard ABC Radio report that federal authorities retracted that charge. ((The charge retracted, more specifically, was that David Koresh claimed to be Jesus.))

 “You would hear claims after day one that Davidian gunfire had killed four federal agents, but you never saw any footage of a Davidian gun in a window,” he said.